womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/5-set-up-your-wallet.md

 9. Enabling testnets should have expanded the list of networks.
 Scroll down the list of _Testnets_ to find **Polygon Mumbai**.
 Select **Polygon Mumbai** as your default network.

+Note: if you have MetaMask already setup, follow this [official Polygon guide](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/) to add the **Polygon Mumbai** testnet network to your MetaMask wallet.

 ## Wallet Safety Tips

 - **Never share your PRIVATE KEY or SECRET RECOVERY PHRASE with anyone.**